 Fire ceremonies with drums, five times a day • Hall of 10,000 crystal figures of Fudo-san • Room with 108 glow-in-the-dark paintings of gods • Dragon fountain that grants wishes written on dissolving amulets • Giant wooden Fudo figure

-The lucky cat temple!
+Home of the lucky cat temple!

 HOKOKU-JI BAMBOO TEMPLE